decretist/ICMCL17/proceedings/ICMCL17.md

 of lemmas in particular stands out: *calumpia*, *calumniator*, *calumpniatus*.[^9]
-This family will be the exemplar of what the new computational techniques reveal abiout the evolution of the text and ideas of the *Decretum*.
+This family will be the exemplar of what the new computational techniques reveal about the evolution of the text and ideas of the *Decretum*.

 We know that between 1140 and 1234, what we think of as the classical